moonrepo/starbase/crates/events/README.md

 ![Crates.io](https://img.shields.io/crates/d/starbase_events)

 An async event emitter for the `starbase` application framework.
-This crate works quite differently than other event systems, as subscribers _can mutate_ the event and its data.
+This crate works quite differently than other event systems, as subscribers _can mutate_ event data.
 Because of this, we cannot use message channels, and must take extra precaution to satisfy `Send` + `Sync` requirements.

 ## Creating events

-Events must derive `Event`, or implement the `Event` trait.
-Events can be any type of struct, but the major selling point is that events are _mutable_, allowing inner content to be modified by subscribers.
+Events must derive `Event` or implement the `Event` trait.

 ```rust
 use starbase_events::Event;